5 Safe Balance Exercises for Seniors Who Use a Walker

 But it’s also because they’re already at increased fall risk, which is why they need a mobility aid in the first place.

-That’s why it’s so important for these older adults to exercise regularly to improve balance and stability.
+That’s why older adults need to exercise regularly to enhance their balance and stability.

-And by using a properly secured walker as an aid, seniors get the support they need to stay safe during exercise.
+By using a properly secured walker as an aid, seniors can get the support they need to stay safe during exercise.

 The last thing anyone wants is for someone to fall or get hurt while they’re exercising.